Andy-Python-Programmer/aero/README.md

 - `--debug` toggles off the release build flag when calling cargo.

   **Summary**: If the `--debug` flag is not passed then it will build Aero in release mode
-               and debug symbols will be avaliable.
-On the other hand, if the debug flag is passed then it will be built in debug mode and debug symbols will be still avaliable.
+               and debug symbols will be available.
+On the other hand, if the debug flag is passed then it will be built in debug mode and debug symbols will be still available.
 By default Aero is built in release mode (with debug symbols) since it generates faster and smaller binaries which are easier to test.
 - `--no-run` prevents from running the built disk image in the emulator